yuyang339/cs140e-21spr/labs/0-blink/README.md

             % pi-install part1/blink-pin20.bin
             # the pi is now blinking.

-Success: Your LED should be blinking, just like before.
+   5. Your LED should be blinking, just like before.
-If you unplug your pi and re-plug it in, you should be able to run a hello program:
+   6. If you unplug your pi and re-plug it in, you should be able to run a hello program:

             %  pi-install part1/hello.bin
             opened tty port </dev/ttyUSB0>.